 Arranging a Service

-Depending on which clergy are available, you may choose the pastor to conduct the service.
+Depending on which clergy are available, you may choose a pastor to conduct the service.
 The pastor will arrange a meeting for family and friends to discuss the outline of the service, and select Scriptures, hymns and additional music, as well as participants.
-This will be an opportunity for the bereaved to share memories and pray over how best to honor and celebrate the life of the departed.
+This will be an opportunity for the bereaved to share memories and pray about how best to honor and celebrate the life of the departed.